AmishSinhaMS/Fabric-AISkill/labs/lab01/lab01.md

 3c.
 Try this question on sequels:

 ```
-Look for sequels, the will have the same root film name but a number.
+Look for sequels, they will have the same root film name and an additional number.
 List them
 ```

 How could this question be improved?